codingforeveryone/resources/regex-resources.md

 # Regex resources and tutorials

 There are many regex (or regular expression) resources available online.
-Following are lists of tutorial and references used by the codingforeveryone community.
+The following is a list of tutorials, regex testers, references and games recommended by the codingforeveryone community.

 Lists are organised by popularity, based on user votes.